Roger Kastel: Career

-Kastel’s first professional job came at age 15, when he was hired to do a comic book to teach industrial workers how to do their trade.
+Kastel's first professional job came at age 15, when he designed a pamphlet at Hickey's request showing industrial workers how to use equipment properly.
 He was a student at the Art Students League of New York while in high school, and then again after serving in the Navy during the Korean War.
-While in school, he studied under: Sidney E. Dickinson, Edwin Dickinson, Robert Beverly Hale, and Frank Reilly.
+While in school, he studied with Sidney E. Dickinson, Edwin Dickinson, Robert Beverly Hale, and especially Frank Reilly, who had been an apprentice to Dean Cornwell.

-In the 1960s Kastel did illustrations for western paperbacks and Argosy Magazine before signing an exclusive contract with Bantam Books in 1967.
+In New York he took various jobs including working in an art studio.
+He eventually landed a job drawing cartoons for Reddy Kilowatt (an electronic advertising company).
+He sold his first paperback book cover illustration in the 1960s to Pocket Books.
+A painting of his that was made into a fire safety poster won first prize from the National Board of Fire Underwriters.
+In the 1960s Kastel did illustrations for western paperbacks and Argosy Magazine and illustrated paperback covers for several publishing companies including Simon and Schuster, HarperCollins, and Harlequin Books, before signing an exclusive contract with Bantam Books in 1967.
 It was here that Kastel had his greatest success, painting the iconic paperback book cover for Jaws, which was later used as the movie poster for the 1975 Spielberg film adaptation.